 Edit: the explanation above applies to version 1.0 of this map, which only included results for the election for the Mayor of Montreal.
 Version 2.0 of the map, which is the one that’s live now, includes results for all 103 races, with various data compression tricks to achieve a further reduction in the size of the data being downloaded to less than 1 meg (JSON plus CSV).

-Nicolas Kruchten is the Head of Product Engineering at Datacratic in Montréal, Québec, Canada.
+Nicolas Kruchten is a Staff Software Engineer at Datacratic in Montréal, Québec, Canada.

 His interests include data visualization, robotics, economics and making the world a better place.